 The next obvious solution is photographing outdoors.
 If you have space outdoors where you live, that’s ideal since you don’t have to transport your setup or products too far.
 But if you don’t have that as an option, it means you will need to go to another location to take photos.

 Using an outdoor setting to photograph your products can be a challenge because you’re not only open to the elements like wind, dirt, bugs and so on which can be problematic when photographing products, but the weather can change on you.
 Controlling the lighting can be an issue, but it’s not impossible if you use diffusers or find a shady spot to take photos.

 And if none of those options are working for you, you can try your hand at artificial lighting.

 Using artificial light is great in that you can take product photos any time of day.
 But there’s a bit of a learning curve in lighting placement, especially if you’re trying to get a natural look.

 There’s also the added cost of purchasing equipment and having the space to set up to take photos.
-But you can produce some great results using 2-3 lights.
+But you can produce some great results using just 1 or 2 lights.
 Be sure to do your research before investing money into studio lighting.